 The internet of things (IoT) continues to be the headline of many tech-related announcements.
 Right after 2016 kicked off, Ford and Amazon announced that the two companies would be working together on finding a way to connect cars to smart homes.

-If you are a new parent, you would probably get very excited about this new car feature that makes driving with a baby on board way easier.
+Are you a new parent?
+You would probably get very excited about this new car feature that makes driving with a baby on board way easier.

 Garmin’s in-vehicle babyCam allows you to check on your child whenever you want without requiring you to turn around, risking your safety and that of everyone around.
 Featuring night vision, Garmin BabyCam is very easy to install and costs around $200.